Custom Animations#

 -

-On the new window, select your helix package folder (e.g., Content/Addon_MyFirstAnimationPack) as the destination.
+On the new window, select a new folder in helix package folder to put new retargeted animations (e.g., Plugins/MyAnimationPackage/Retargeted).
 Click Export.

 -